RAF Andreas: 275 Squadron

 In November 1941 RAF Andreas received a detachment from 275 Squadron (275 Sqn) which served as 9 Group's Air Sea Rescue Unit and which covered the Irish Sea.
-The Squadron had its administrative headquarters at RAF Valley, Anglesey, and the detachment's Walrus amphibian Mk.Is were often to be seen flying around the island.
+The Squadron had its administrative headquarters at RAF Valley, Anglesey, and the detachment's amphibian Walrus Mk.Is flying boats were often to be seen flying around the island.

 776 Squadron (FAA)

 Another resident at Andreas were aircraft of the Fleet Air Arm.
-They belonged to 776 Squadron, Fleet Air Arm (776 Sqn), which operated various types of aircraft in its role as a Fleet Requirements Unit.
+They belonged to No. 776 Squadron which operated various types of aircraft in its role as a Fleet Requirements Unit.
+The squadron was administered from RNAS Stretton (HMS Blackcap) with the aircraft detached to Andreas.
 The complement included at various times: Vought-Sikorsky Chesepeakes, Hawker Sea Hurricanes and Fairey Fulmars.
-No. 772 Squadron aircraft were employed to provide simulated conditions for the Royal Navy's No. 1 Radar Training School which was situated on Douglas Head.
-On October 27, 1944, the Sea Hurricane NF726 crashed on Douglas Head killing the pilot, 20 year old Sub Lieutenant Robert Paton.
+No. 772 Squadron aircraft were employed to provide simulated targets for the Royal Navy's No. 1 Radar Training School which was situated on Douglas Head.
+On October 27, 1944, the Sea Hurricane NF726 crashed on Douglas Head killing the pilot, 20 year old Sub Lieutenant Robert Shaw Paton.